 The Council on Foreign Relations (CFR) is committed to reaching out to different constituencies so that they better understand the world and the foreign policy choices facing the United States and other governments.
 CFR is devoting more time and energy to connecting with and serving as a resource for groups of interested citizens whose voices are increasingly important to the national foreign policy debate.
-These constituencies include educators and students; religious and congregational leaders; and state and local officials.
+These constituencies include educators and students and religious and congregational leaders.

 For more information on how to participate in CFR's outreach initiatives, please email firstname.lastname@example.org.